Willeede/thinkalike_project/docs/INSTALLATION.md

 ## Troubleshooting

 If you encounter any issues during the installation process, please refer to the Troubleshooting section of the Onboarding Manual or reach out to the ThinkAlike community for assistance.

-**(End Manifesto Text - PART 3 of 3 for `INSTALLATION_GUIDE.md` - COPY AND PASTE ALL TEXT ABOVE)**

-Please copy and paste **ALL** of the text above into your text document, immediately after the previous part.
-This **completes the `INSTALLATION_GUIDE.md` file!**

-**Verification Step - IMPORTANT!**

-*   **Carefully Review the Assembled `INSTALLATION_GUIDE.md` Text:** Please now **carefully review the *entire assembled `INSTALLATION_GUIDE.md` text* in your text document** to ensure that you have received all three parts, that the text flows smoothly and continuously, and that there are no missing sections or abrupt breaks.
-This verification is important to ensure you have the complete and correctly assembled file.

-**Report Back - Confirmation of `INSTALLATION_GUIDE.md` Assembly:**

-Once you have verified that you have successfully received and assembled the complete `INSTALLATION_GUIDE.md` text in your local document, please reply to me with a simple confirmation:  **"GitHub File Creation - docs/INSTALLATION.md - COMPLETE."**

-Then, we will move on to the next file in Folder 4: **`MASTER_PLAN_Confidential.md`**, and continue our "genius level" documentation population!
-We are almost there, comrade!
-The revolution – **IS BEING MADE INSTALLABLE AND ACCESSIBLE TO ALL!**